seananderson/portfolio-review/ms.md

 [@hutchinson2008], diversity of competitive interactions [@mougi2012], and complementarity of function [@gonzalez2009].
-Generally, there's a need to draw from across these disciplines, which often stay within their own niche, often use different terminology for the same concept (e.g. TODO).
+Generally, there's a need to draw from across these disciplines, which often stay within their own niche, often use different terminology for the same concept.
+For example TODO.
 A strength of ecological portfolio theory is that it encourages us to consider all these elements in conjunction.

 TODO more examples here.
 Pull out elements from table.
+Highlight how the ecological portfolio concept brings these together.

 <!--For example, the Moran effect identifies that ecological assets that are closer together may provide less diversification for a portfolio since they will experience more similar environments.-->

 # Challenges of applying the metaphor

 ## Precision of the metaphor

 The definition of an asset in ecological portfolios has been broad.
-Recent work has, for example, considered protected areas [@ando2012], salmon abundance [@greene2010; @moore2010; @schindler2010; @carlson2011], and shark habitat [@yates2012] as assets in ecological portfolios.
+Recent work has, for example, considered protected areas [@ando2012], salmon abundance [@greene2010; @moore2010; @schindler2010; @carlson2011; @yeakel2013], and shark habitat [@yates2012] as assets in ecological portfolios.
 But we have only begun to see the types of ecological assets that can be considered.
 We suggest the question shouldn't be whether some ecological unit matches a specific definition of an asset but rather if considering that unit in an asset-portfolio context is useful.
 Importantly, how we invest in an ecological asset affects its interpretation in a portfolio context.
 Below we outline two investment styles that we refer to as partial- and whole-asset investment (Fig.